tylertitsworth/5th-age-srd/Classes/Barbarian.md

 ### Fearsome Demeanor

-One battle per day, all nearby normal monsters and mooks suffer a penalty to their attack rolls and MD equal to the escalation die.
+One battle per full recovery, all nearby normal monsters and mooks suffer a penalty to their attack rolls and MD equal to the escalation die.
 If a monster would normally receive a bonus to either of these stats from the escalation die, they lose that bonus instead of suffering the penalty.

 #### Epic Feat

-Large and double-strength monsters are also affected by your Fearsome Demeanor, and you may now use this ability in two battles per day.
+Large and double-strength monsters are also affected by your Fearsome Demeanor, and you may now use this ability in two battles per full recovery.

 ---